GuOrg/Gu.Wpf.NumericInput/README.md

 - Easy to add more

 ### Simple sample
+The `Text`property is used internally and will throw if you bind to it.

 Bind the `Value`property of the boxes like this:
 ```
 <numericInput:DoubleBox Value="{Binding DoubleValue}" />